 For tanks with artificial plants, just one inch is sufficient.
 For tanks with live plants 2 inches should be used for extra anchorage and room for the plants roots to spread out.

 Also, for visual reasons, for tanks that go up to 50 gallons, 1-2 inches of substrate is just fine.
-But if you have a larger aquarium, use 3-4 inches of substrate for a more balanced look.
+But if you have a larger aquarium, use 3-4 inches for a more balanced look.

 Does The Color of Betta Tank Substrate Matter?